 We will send you all the information you need to find your dream study programme!

-Are you interested in food, agriculture and horticulture, the environment or agribusiness?
-Then HAS University of Applied Sciences is the place for you!
+Are you interested in food, agriculture and horticulture, open and green spaces, nature and the environment or agribusiness?
+In that case you are welcome at HAS University of Applied Sciences, the green education and expertise centre of the South of the Netherlands and far beyond.